x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/federation-exchange-2013-help.md

 Information workers frequently need to collaborate with external recipients, vendors, partners, and customers and share their free/busy (also known as calendar availability) information.
 Federation in Microsoft Exchange Server 2013 helps with these collaboration efforts. *Federation* refers to the underlying trust infrastructure that supports *federated sharing*, an easy method for users to share calendar information with recipients in other external federated organizations.
 To learn more about federated sharing, see [Sharing](sharing-exchange-2013-help.md).

 > [!IMPORTANT]
 > This feature of Exchange Server 2013 isn't fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
-For more information, see <A href="https://go.microsoft.com/fwlink/?linkid=313640">Learn about Office 365 operated by 21Vianet</A>.
+For more information, see [Office 365 Operated by 21Vianet](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-operated-by-21vianet).

 ## Key terminology